 So, yes, this does require you to humble yourself.
 But, almost all the time, it’ll make for a much stronger relationship moving forward, and both of you will be happier.

 Want to learn more?
 Watch John Ullmen’s full course, Influencing Others.
-Or, you might be interested in one of these LinkedIn Learning courses:

 - Learning to be Promotable